thunderbird/thunderbird-accounts/docs/deploying-thundermail-waiting-list.rst

   ./index.html
   ./svg

+Next you'll need to edit some paths to remove `/static/`.

-Finally edit the css path inside index.html to be `"/css/wait-list.css"`.
+In `index.html` edit the css path to be `"/css/wait-list.css"`.

+In `css/fonts/inter.css` bulk edit the string `/static/` to `/`.

 Once done that directory's contents to the s3 bucket.

+Once everything is uploaded to s3, head over to the cloudfront distribution and create an invalidation for the path `/*`.

+After a few seconds it should be live at www.thundermail.com.